project-chip/matter-handbook/content/HowItWorks/DataModel.md

 Other device types might be composed in a tree structure of more than one Device Type instance.
 For example, a Video Player Device type can be composed of TV, Video Player, Speaker and different Content App Device Types, each on a different Endpoint.

+[^1]: The Matter specification determines that a Device may have multiple Nodes.
+For example, smartphones may have multiple apps, each app being a different Node.
+For the purposes of this primer, all Devices will contain a single Node.
+It's expected that most physical devices will follow this pattern.

 _This content was originally published on the [Google Developer Site](https://developers.home.google.com/matter/primer)_